synechron-finlabs/quorum-maker/README.md

   -	Smart Contract Deployment
   -	Email Notifications
 ## Features at a glance

+Quorum Maker v2.0 is an upgrade on v1.0 released by Synechron in October 2017.
+This upgrade, and future expected upgrades, aim to support application developers in the pursuit of production readiness for the growing number of applications built on top of the Quorum platform.

 | Features | V 1.0 | V 2.0 |
 | ------ | ------ |-----|